The Trinity Equality Fund is specially designed to facilitate innovative and creative equality projects by staff and students across the university.

 - civil status

 - religion and belief

 Each round of funding outlines priority themes for applications.
 For further details on the application and selection process, please see How to Apply.

-Projects which explore the connections between equality and human rights, and promote greater understanding of these connections among the university community
+Projects which explore the connections between equality and human rights, and promote greater understanding of human rights among the university community

 The Equality Fund Showcase is an annual event which highlights the projects funded by the Equality Fund in the previous year - potential applicants are highly recommended to attend.

-The 2017 Showcase was held at 1-2pm on Thursday 19 October, in the Global Room, and you can view the project presentations here.
+The 2018 Showcase was held on Thursday 25 October.
+You can view the project presentations here.